acelebanski-dev/hetzner-vpn-cluster/README.md

 1. Download OpenVPN client application to your client operating system
 2. Use the profile generated in the previous section to connect to VPN
+3. Provide username and password set within Cloud Init file to log in